neondatabase/website/content/docs/introduction/billing.md

 1. Click **Cancel subscription**.
 1. Enter your cancellation request and click **Submit**.

 This action initiates the cancellation.
-If your data exceeds [Free Tier](/docs/introduction/technical-preview-free-tier) storage limits, you will be contacted by the Neon Support team with a request to reduce your storage before the paid plan is canceled and Free Tier limits are applied.
+If your data exceeds [Free Tier](/docs/introduction/technical-preview-free-tier) storage limits, you will need to reduce your storage before the paid plan is canceled and Free Tier limits are applied.
+Your request will be processed by the Neon Support team.

 ## Billing metrics explained